 Syrma Proudly Supports Make in India

 We’re excited about the continued support the Government of India has devoted toward establishing our home country as a global hub of electronics manufacturing.
-We contribute our 40 years of design and manufacturing expertise spanning multiple diverse markets, and we look forward to discussing how we can deliver world-class products for OEMs across the globe.
-We understand our home India market, familiar with its vast regulatory and selling environments.
+We contribute our 40+ years of design and manufacturing expertise spanning multiple diverse markets, and we look forward to discussing how we can deliver world-class products for OEMs across the globe.
+We understand our home Indian market, familiar with its vast regulatory and selling environments.
 We foster growth opportunities within India through our strong technology incubation ecosystem.
 We also assist global OEMs seeking to enter the India market by leveraging the local supply chain and favorable operating environments for cost reductions.

 To learn more about this topic, please contact us.